-Unlike with general anaesthesia, a process which uses a combination of medications to put patients into a state of controlled unconsciousness, under Dental Sedation you are awake during your treatment, although you will be in a drowsy and relaxed, dream-like state.
+Unlike with general anaesthesia - which uses a combination of medications to put patients into a state of controlled unconsciousness - under Dental Sedation you are awake during your treatment, though in a drowsy, relaxed, dream-like state.
 Time will appear to pass very quickly, and many patients report feeling like they have just woken up from a refreshing nap once the effects of sedation have worn off.

 General anaesthesia is only available in a hospital setting, making the waiting lists for such appointments incredibly long, especially for non-specialist procedures.
-Recovery times following general anaesthesia are also longer, including longer term effects of that method of sedation, all of which makes dental Conscious Sedation with Truly a highly effective, safe alternative for patients with dental anxiety who need high-quality, restorative, preventative or cosmetic treatment now.
+Recovery times following general anaesthesia are also longer, including longer term effects of that method of sedation, all of which makes dental Conscious Sedation a highly effective, safe alternative for patients with dental anxiety who need high-quality, restorative, preventative, or cosmetic treatment now.

-Dental Sedation is used to put you into a calm, anxiety and worry-free state of mind to make your treatment an easy, enjoyable experience.
+Dental Sedation is used to put you into a calm, anxiety, and worry-free state of mind to make your treatment an easy and enjoyable experience.
 This includes helping patients to relax who have a fear of needles, who would usually find it difficult to tolerate the local anaesthetic given before starting a dental procedure.
 Your dentist will ensure you do not feel any pain during your treatment by numbing your mouth with this local anaesthetic once the effects of your sedation have commenced.

 Yes, this is a safety requirement for your dentist to be able to proceed with your scheduled procedure on the day of your appointment.
 If you have not organised a responsible adult (over the age of 18) to escort you from the clinic after your procedure is complete, who can take you home via car or taxi, and stay with you for the 24 hours immediately following your appointment, then we will not be able to carry out your treatment on that day.

-Absolutely, at Truly we offer a number of low to higher intervention methods to relax and calm even the most anxious patient before their dental appointment.
-We strive to create and foster a relaxing, welcoming environment for all our patients, which includes first-class comfort and amenities in every waiting area and surgery - we aim to put you at ease from the moment you step through our doors.
+Absolutely, at Truly we offer a number of low to high intervention methods to relax and calm even the most anxious patient before their dental appointment.
+We strive to create and foster a relaxing, welcoming environment for all our patients, which includes first-class comfort and amenities in every waiting area and surgery.
+We aim to put you at ease from the moment you step through our doors.